Skip to main content

 We forget that God is who He is (Exodus 3:14), and that we are not God.
 We become so desensitized about our relationship with God and we lose our reverence for Him.
 Desensitization won’t happen overnight, but we get more and more comfortable with His mercy and grace that we eventually take it for granted.
 This is something that, as Christians, we simply need to continue to wake up and smell the coffee again and again.

 When my wife had her close friend over from a different state, they were planning to go on a hike, and I suggested that they take some protection (We now live in the Rocky Mountains).
-I grew up around guns, my dad is a master gunsmith and I learned a lot about guns from him and I am very comfortable around them.
+I grew up around guns and I am very comfortable around them.
 My wife, on the other hand grew up in what my fellow villagers and I would call a city.
 When it came to hiking time, her and her friends seemed hesitant to take protection.
 I said things like, “Well, you might regret not taking protection if a bear is chewing on your foot.”
 Or, “If a mountain lion etc., etc.” I won’t go into detail.
 But then they were afraid to go on a hike.
 I told them that now they were ready.
 There is a method to my madness… “You have a realistic picture of what could happen, and you will be more alert while hiking.
 You’ll be more awake.”
 We must have a healthy fear.

 Fear is, despite what people tell you today, a friend we should keep close to us.
 Fear keeps us alive.
 I don’t mean that we should live in an unhealthy fear, this is why there is a qualifier of health.
 It must be healthy fear.
 I coined this phrase because I recognized that much fear is unhealthy, if not completely irrational.
 We do not let fear rule our lives, but we do not want to be oblivious.